ap211unitech/Desktop-Voice-Assistant/README.md

 ## Usage

+Make a password.txt file to store password of your email ID, and write your email ID in place of mine, in sendEmail function.

-After Installation , Run the python file and use it's various functionality.
+After that, Run the python file and use it's various functionality.